Ireland Faces Backlash After Spending €735,000 to Deport 42 South Africans in Immigration Crackdown

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Forty-two South African nationals who were living in Ireland without legal permission have been deported on a chartered flight.
+A total of 42 South African nationals who were living in Ireland without legal permission have been deported on a chartered flight.

 The operation was conducted by the Garda National Immigration Bureau as part of an immigration enforcement drive by Irish authorities.

-The group departed from Dublin Airport on Thursday afternoon and landed in South Africa on Friday morning.
-The deportees included nine men, 18 women, and 15 children.
-The children involved were deported as part of their family units.
+The deportees included nine men, 18 women, and 15 children, with the youngsters involved deported as part of their family units.

 Ireland’s Minister for Justice, Jim O’Callaghan, addressed the situation, noting that the vast majority of South Africans residing in the country do so legally.

-He emphasised that the Irish immigration system must remain "rules-based and robust".
+He emphasised that the Irish immigration system must remain 'rules-based and robust'.

 He further explained that enforcement actions, including deportations, are deemed essential by the government to ensure the system functions effectively and to maintain public confidence in existing immigration laws.